ThaGaCL/Wildfire-Detection-and-Segmentation/README.md

 ## Wildfire Detection and Segmentation
+> [!NOTE]
+> This is a fork from the original, modified to work locally.

 This repository implements the framework described in **Beyond boundaries: Unifying classification and segmentation in wildfire detection systems**